-In 2019, the Sports Training Village will once again play host to the Modern Pentathlon European Championships, a qualifying event for the Tokyo 2020 Olympic Games.
+In 2019, the Sports Training Village once again played host to the Modern Pentathlon European Championships, a qualifying event for the Tokyo 2020 Olympic Games.
 The 2015 European Championships were also staged here and proved a great success on the road to Rio 2016.

 A phenomenal record of success

-Great Britain has an outstanding track record in the sport, with Britain’s women having won a medal at every Olympic Games from Sydney 2000 to London 2012.
+Great Britain has an outstanding track record in the sport, with Britain’s women winning a medal at every Olympic Games from Sydney 2000 to London 2012.

 Dr Stephanie Cook and Kate Allenby – both inductees into the University of Bath Hall of Fame for Sport – won gold and bronze respectively at Sydney 2000, Georgina Harland won bronze at Athens 2004, Heather Fell won silver at Beijing 2008 and Samantha Murray won silver at London 2012.